codemeta/codemeta/crosswalks-sssom/README.md

 #### My metadata term maps to several properties in CodeMeta.
 How do I represent it?

 #### My metadata term is a composite of another term.
 How do I represent it?
+If you have a codemeta term that can be composed as a combination of 2 or more terms in your vocabulary, you can use the `part_of` relationship for the mapping, and the `combined_mapping` column to specify how both terms are combined.
+See for example the [bibtex crosswalk](https://github.com/oeg-upm/codemeta/blob/crosswalks_oeg/crosswalks-sssom/bibtex/bibtex-codemeta-mappings.csv), which combines `month` and `year` into `datePublished`.

 #### How do I fill in the crosswalk table?
 What does "more specific" and "more general" means?